 7. The dining fly tarp shelter

-This is a good model for desert survival because it provides proper ventilation and adequate coverage.
+This is a good model for desert survival because it provides proper ventilation and adequate coverage from the elements such as the sun.

 8. The wind shed tarp shelter